isc-reven-singh/heartdisease-ml-analytics/README.md

 # heartdisease-ml-analytics

-A demonstration of how to use InterSystems IRIS Data Platform to perform machine learning using IntegratedML, as well as build a cube and dashboard to analyze near real-time data.
+A demonstration of how to use InterSystems IRIS for Health Data Platform to perform machine learning using IntegratedML, as well as build a cube and dashboard to analyze near real-time data.

+This demo uses a sample dataset containing various patient observations related to risk of heart disease.
+In the demo, the data will be prepared, a machine learning model will be created and new patient observations will be scored against the model via a REST API to determine the patient's risk of heart disease.
+The results will be displayed on a dashboard, updating in near real-time.

  ## Prerequisites
  This demo requires that you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.